 Arrested in Henderson?
 Call an attorney for help.

-If you or someone you know has been booked at the Henderson Detention Center, phone our Henderson Criminal Defense Attorneys at 702-DEFENSE (702-333-3673) for a free phone meeting.
+If you or someone you know has been booked at the Henderson Detention Center, phone our Henderson Criminal Defense Attorneys.
 We will help you make sense of the Nevada bail process while doing everything possible to negotiate and litigate a favorable outcome for your case.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Clark County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.